 Mary Heimbigner

-The family first settled near Hastings, Nebraska where another son, Adam, was born.
-The Heimbigner's were part of the 1882 wagon train that journeyed to the Pacific Northwest.
-Most of the wagon train families settled in Eastern Washington, but some traveled on to Oregon.
-Conrad Heimbigner's obituary states that he lived in Oregon for a period of time.
+The family first settled near Hastings, Nebraska, where another son, Adam, was born.
+The Heimbigners were part of the 1882 wagon train that journeyed to the Pacific Northwest.
+Most wagon train families settled in Eastern Washington, but some traveled to Oregon.
+Conrad Heimbigner's obituary states that he lived in Oregon for some time.

-The family first settled near Hastings, Nebraska where another son, Adam, was born.
-The Heimbigner's were part of the 1882 wagon train that journeyed to the Pacific Northwest.
-Most of the wagon train families settled in Eastern Washington, but some traveled on to Oregon.
-Conrad Heimbigner's obituary states that he lived in Oregon for a period of time.
+The family first settled near Hastings, Nebraska, where another son, Adam, was born.
+The Heimbigners were part of the 1882 wagon train that journeyed to the Pacific Northwest.
+Most wagon train families settled in Eastern Washington, but some traveled to Oregon.
+Conrad Heimbigner's obituary states that he lived in Oregon for some time.

-Between 1889 and 1892, Mary is listed as a domestic in the Albina City Directory.
-No other family members are listed indicating that they resided outside of the city or resided in Eastern Washington at that time.
+Between 1889 and 1892, Mary was listed as a domestic in the Albina City Directory.
+No other family members are listed, indicating they resided outside the city or in Eastern Washington.

 Sources